koleopteros/DailyCodingChallenges/2019-03-24/Daily Coding Problem/README.md

 I will assume the dictionary of words is predetermined from some accessible source.

 I suppose my solution will just be a function that takes in a string value, and just do soem sort of .filter function.

+consider building some sort of 'binary tree' for the words to improve search speed?